 How Can This Help Businesses?

 The answer is simple: it can save time!
 A company’s accountant does not have to enter each Bill for their vendor expenses manually.
 And with the current trend being corporations moving away from employees and moving towards 1099s for their workforce, Hour Timesheet’s software becomes even more valuable.
 It will prove to be a tremendous asset for businesses’ accounting workflow process as they move into this post-COVID contractor work environment.
+Integrated Billing with QuickBooks for your 1099s makes invoicing your clients simple with Hour Timesheet.

 Is Hour Timesheet’s 1099 Integrated Billing Feature DCAA Compliant?